 Disney Transportation to the Resort

-We set sail on a Monday in January.
+We set sail in January on both cruises.
 Since winter storms can disrupt travel we wanted to have a day to reschedule flights if needed.
-So, we flew to Orlando on Sunday morning and took Disney’s Magical Express to the Pop Century Resort for one night.
+So, we flew to Orlando a day ahead of departing for the cruise and took Disney’s Magical Express to the Pop Century Resort for one night.

-We planned to spend the day exploring Disney Springs and a couple of the luxury resorts, but it rained the entire day at Disney World so we changed our plans a bit.
-Regardless, we felt better having a day of cushion to arrive at the ship from Ohio, because we knew that it if we were late we would miss the opportunity to go on the cruise.
+Regardless of the weather, we felt better having a day of cushion to arrive at the ship from Ohio, because we knew that if we were late we would miss the opportunity to go on the cruise.

 How to Find Out Disney Cruise Bus Schedule